-When on, the audio you hear in your headphones will be taken before it reaches the Looper, ensuring zero latency.
+When set to In, the audio you hear in your headphones will be taken before it reaches the Looper, ensuring zero latency.
 You can turn input monitoring on only if the Input Source field is set to an input, not to a Resample setting.